Irenexzwen/BIOE183/Tutorial3_Mapping_and_qualification.md

 wget ftp://ftp.ensembl.org/pub/release-97/gtf/drosophila_melanogaster/Drosophila_melanogaster.BDGP6.22.97.chr.gtf.gz
 gzip -d Drosophila_melanogaster.BDGP6.22.97.chr.gtf.gz
 ```
-## 4.Align to the genome and quatification
+## 4.Align to the genome and quantification
 We will use STAR to align reads to the whole genome.
 ```Shell
 conda install star